nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1a.
 The information entered is invalid.

-    * 1a1.
-CheckUp shows an error message.
+    * 1a1. checkUp shows an error message.

       Use case resumes at step 1.